-OIL GIANT BP has been threatened with nationalisation in an independent Scotland.
+BP threatened with nationalisation in independent Scotland

 Jim Sillars, the former SNP deputy leader, also warned that bankers’ “casino days” would be over.